alexa-games/litexa/docs/book/deployment.md

 With this setting, your skill invocation name in en-GB will be `cloudy cats` while the one in en-US will remain `cats versus cucumbers`.

-If you instead add an invocation suffix, your litexa config will look like this:
+If you instead add an invocation suffix, your Litexa config will look like this:

 ```json
 {